dwkshell/Night-theme/README.md

 ## The MIT License (MIT)

-Copyright © 2018 ~ Night theme for openbox by rb based on Nightmare by Maxim
+Copyright © 2018 ~ Night theme for openbox by vargasrc based on Nightmare by Maxim

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation